New York, Philadelphia and Norfolk Railroad: Cape Charles Railroad

-The Cape Charles Railroad, a subsidiary of the NYP&N, was incorporated on March 24, 1906 and began building a rail line from a point just east of Cape Charles, which became known as Cape Junction, down the peninsula a few years later.
-They opened the line to Townsend by December 1, 1910 and it opened to Kiptopeke on March 8, 1912.
+In September 1910, the Cape Charles Railroad (incorporated March 24, 1906) a subsidiary controlled by the NYP&N, began building a rail line from a point just east of Cape Charles, which became known as Cape Junction to Cape Charles Point.
+It opened the line to Townsend by December 1, 1910, and to Kiptopeke on March 8, 1912.
 This was the furthest south any railroad ever reached on the peninsula.
-The Cape Charles Railroad was folded into the parent company in 1917.
+The NYP&N purchased the Cape Charles Railroad's property, works and franchises on November 12, 1917.